Vitamin

 Vitamins are organic molecules (or a set of closely related molecules called vitamers) that are essential to an organism in small quantities for proper metabolic function.
-These essential nutrients cannot be synthesized in the organism in sufficient quantities for survival, and therefore must be obtained through the diet.
+These essential nutrients cannot be synthesized in the organism in sufficient quantities for survival, and therefore must be obtained through consumption.
 For example, vitamin C can be synthesized by some species but not by others; it is not considered a vitamin in the first instance but is in the second.
 Most vitamins are not single molecules, but groups of related molecules called vitamers.
 For example, there are eight vitamers of vitamin E: four tocopherols and four tocotrienols.

-The term vitamin does not include the three other groups of essential nutrients: minerals, essential fatty acids, and essential amino acids.
+The other essential nutrients are minerals, essential fatty acids, essential amino acids, and choline.

 Major health organizations list thirteen vitamins: